Diebbo/SussySO/DOCUMENTAZIONE.md

   terminateProcess(SELF);
 }
 ```
-- `WritePrinter`: his service cause the print of a string of characters to the printer with the same number of the sender ASID.
+- `WritePrinter`: his service causes the print of a string of characters to the printer with the same number as the sender ASID.
-- `WriteTerminal`: his service cause the print of a string of characters to the terminal with the same number of the sender ASID.
+- `WriteTerminal`: his service causes the print of a string of characters to the terminal with the same number as the sender ASID.
 ```c
 void write(char *msg, int lenght, devreg_t *devAddrBase, enum writet write_to, int asid) {
   int i = 0;